Free Printable: Low Carb & Keto Food List

 What To Serve With Keto Fried Chicken

 Need some ideas for what to serve with these deliciously crispy drumsticks?
-Here are some of my favorite sides:
+Here are some of my favorites:

-For more ideas, check out all the low carb side dishes or low carb salad recipes.
+For more ideas, check out all my low carb side dishes or low carb salad recipes.

-- GoWise USA Air Fryer Oven – My air fryer oven has been a total game changer!
-It has made low carb fried chicken a reality.
+- Air Fryer – This is my favorite air fryer because it cooks evenly and has a roomy basket without taking up too much counter space.
+It has made low carb fried chicken a reality!

 Ingredients